Greer, Arizona: Geography

 Greer sits at 8,356 feet in elevation and is located in the White Mountains of Arizona near the New Mexico border.
 It is surrounded by the Apache Sitgreaves National Forest and The little Colorado River flows through the center of town.
 Its position in the valley of the Little Colorado River near various lakes means that temperatures are significantly milder than surrounding areas.

 While Greer is a four-hour drive from Phoenix and a four-and-a-half hour drive from Tucson, it remains one of the most popular summer vacation destinations in Arizona as it is consistently 20-30 °F cooler than the deserts.
 Greer is about 20 minutes or 16 miles (26 km) south of Springerville and Eagar, accessed by paved road via Highways 260 and 373.
 From Show Low and Pinetop-Lakeside, it is 40 miles (64 km) or approximately a 45-minute drive east using Highways 260 and 373.
 Greer is home to Sunrise Ski Resort, the largest ski park in the state.
 The resort has 7 lifts that span over 3 mountains, Apache peak (11,100 ft), Cyclone Peak (10,700 ft), and Sunrise peak (10,700 ft).

 Climate

-Greer has a Humid continental climate (Köppen Csa) with warm summers coupled with chilly nights and cold, snowy winters.
+Greer has a Humid continental climate (Köppen Dsb) with warm summers coupled with chilly nights and cold, snowy winters.
 Due to its high elevation at more the 8,000 feet (2,438 m) summer temperatures range from the mid 60s to high 70s but the area will occasionally reach temperatures around 80 °F (27 °C) or higher.
-During the summer months, monsoon storms develop daily in the late morning and early afternoon hours, bringing heavy rain, strong wind, thunder, lightning, and even hail.
+During the summer months, monsoon storms develop daily in the late morning and early afternoon, bringing heavy rain, strong wind, thunder, lightning, and even hail.
 These thunderstorms help lower temperatures of the surrounding areas.
 In July, the average high temperature is 76.0 °F (24.4 °C) with an average low temperature of 46.8 °F (8.2 °C) and in January, the average high temperature is 42.6 °F (5.9 °C) with an average low temperature of 13.5 °F (−10.0 °C).